Travel insurance designed for adventures while travelling.

 Whether you’re picking up a new sport or you’re a seasoned outdoors adventure person, World Nomads offers cover (up to the policy limits) for the following:

-Activities and sports cover: travel and outdoor adventures go hand-in-hand, that’s why our policies offer cover more than 150 sports, experiences, and activities.
-While some activities are considered less dangerous, other types of activities such as rock climbing require an insurance upgrade and an additional premium.
+Activities and sports cover: travel and outdoor adventures go hand-in-hand, that’s why our policies offer cover for more than 150 sports, experiences, and activities.
+While some activities are considered less dangerous, other types of activities such as rock climbing require an insurance upgrade and payment of an additional premium.

 Baggage and valuables coverage – if any of your luggage or personal items are lost, stolen or damaged, then you may be covered for the costs of replacing these.
 Make sure you have your receipts as you’ll need to submit these when you claim.
 Always report any stolen belongings to the local police and request a police report.
 If there were any witnesses to the incident, then ask them to accompany you to the police station to give their statement.
 Witness statements should be included with your other supporting documentation.